General Terms And Conditions Of Sale Of DHL Express France

 The notion of justified direct loss excludes particularly the compensation for the loss of opportunity, the loss of exploitation, production, benefit, incomes and profits.

-DHL's liability cannot be incurred for any loss or damage related to a case of force majeure, as defined by Article 1218 of the Civil Code and the jurisprudence of the Court de Cassation or related to any exonerative cause of liability as covered by the laws, regulations, conventions and case law applicable to the particular mode of transport.
+DHL's liability cannot be incurred for any loss or damage related to a case of force majeure, as defined by Article 1218 of the Civil Code and the jurisprudence of the Cour de Cassation or related to any exonerative cause of liability as covered by the laws, regulations, conventions and case law applicable to the particular mode of transport.

 11.1 Transport Operations